Noise from neighbours

 As examples normal household noise is around 55dB and 30dB is needed to wake someone up.

-If you are reporting the noise while it is happening between 5pm and 3am please phone the call centre on 0800 24 20 24.
+If you are reporting the noise after these hours and up to 3am please phone the call centre on 0800 24 20 24.

 If you are reporting noise which has stopped please use our online form below.